ethereum/consensus-specs/specs/eip4844/p2p-interface.md

 - _[IGNORE]_ The sidecar is the first sidecar with valid signature received for the `(proposer_index, sidecar.beacon_block_slot)` combination, where `proposer_index` is the validator index of the beacon block proposer of `sidecar.beacon_block_slot`

-Once both sidecar and beacon block are received, `validate_blobs_sidecar` can unlock the data-availability fork-choice dependency.
+Once the sidecar and beacon block are received together, `validate_blobs_sidecar` can unlock the data-availability fork-choice dependency.

 ### Transitioning the gossip